 You’ll learn if your customers are asking questions about the difference between your paid plans and free trial or if they’re struggling to get your free trial to work.
 Or, if your customers ask about error messages, you’ll learn the most common error messages and where the confusion is coming from.

 With AI text analytics, you can dig deep into every text conversation and pull out the information you need most.
 For example, you can list all interactions associated with the term “errors” to understand what specific problem is occurring.
-From there, you can develop a knowledge base article, video, or podcast to offer a solution.
+From there, you can develop a knowledge base article, online video, or podcast to offer a solution.

 The beauty of using AI text analytics to build your knowledge base is that it writes itself with customer feedback.
 You get to trust your customers and volume trends to provide the facts.
 This will help you create a more specific, actionable, and evidence-based knowledge base.